Sharly-Chess/sharly-chess.github.io/dev/faq.en.md

   {: .text-center}
   ![Confirmation of quarantine release](/assets/faq/faq-system-avast-5.jpg)

-  Verify that the file has been properly restored at the root of the Sharly Chess directory.
+  Verify that the file has been properly restored at the root of the _Sharly Chess_ directory.
 {% enddetails %}

 {% details What to so if all candidate ports [`80`, `81`, `8080`, `8081`] are already in use? %}

-  Sharly Chess's server uses several predefined ports to respond to client requests (screen display, score entry, etc.).
+  _Sharly Chess_'s server uses several predefined ports to respond to client requests (screen display, score entry, etc.).

   If _Sharly Chess_’s server tells you at startup that all ports are in use, you must find the applications already using these ports and stop them before restarting the _Sharly Chess_ server.